-As of March 31, 2020, we evaluated recent potential triggering events that may be indicators that our goodwill was impaired.
-The events include economic disruption and uncertainty surrounding the COVID-19 pandemic and the associated volatility in the financial markets which caused a significant decline in our market capitalization.
-As a result of the significant decline in our market capitalization, we identified a triggering event and performed an interim goodwill impairment test as of March 31, 2020.
-Factors considered in our impairment evaluation include the uncertainty related to the pandemic's impact on our business and our customers' businesses, the Company's revised financial forecast in light of current market conditions, and changes in discount rates as a result of uncertainty in the market.
-Based on our evaluation, we concluded that our goodwill was not impaired as of March 31, 2020, at which time the Company had goodwill of \$27.4 million.
+At March 31, 2020, we evaluated potential triggering events that may be indicators that our goodwill was impaired.
+The events included economic disruption and uncertainty surrounding the COVID-19 pandemic and the associated volatility in the financial markets which caused a significant decline in our market capitalization.
+As a result of the significant decline in our market capitalization in the first quarter of 2020, we performed an interim goodwill impairment test as of March 31, 2020.
+Factors considered in our impairment evaluation included the uncertainty related to the pandemic's impact on our business and our customers' businesses, the Company's revised financial forecast in light of current market conditions, and changes in discount rates as a result of uncertainty in the market.
+Based on our evaluation, we concluded that our goodwill was not impaired as of March 31, 2020.
+As the economic disruption and uncertainty surrounding the COVID-19 pandemic, as well as the associated volatility in the financial markets continued through the second quarter of 2020, management continued to evaluate goodwill impairment indicators as of June 30, 2020.
+Based upon management's procedures, including an assessment of changes to assumptions from the interim quantitative impairment analysis performed as of March 31, 2020, management determined that it was not more likely than not that the goodwill balance of \$28.1 million at June 30, 2020 was impaired.